johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

 ### Deploy your network
 Now that you've created your blockchain application, it's time to make it run on the IBM Blockchain Starter Plan.
 To do that, we are going to use the DevOps service in the IBM Cloud to deploy our code and start a REST server.
 This entire process is documented [here](https://github.com/sstone1/blockchain-starter-kit/blob/master/README.md) if you are interested in doing something similar outside of this exercise.
 This process will create the IBM Blockchain Starter Plan for you.

-**NOTE:** You may have to upgrade your IBM Cloud account to a pay-as-you-go account to use the IBM Blockchain Stater Plan.
+**NOTE:** You may have to upgrade your IBM Cloud account to a pay-as-you-go account to use the IBM Blockchain Starter Plan.
 It is free for up to 30 days.
 It is your responsibility to monitor usage to avoid fees.

 This breaks down into the following steps:
 * [Create a DevOps toolchain](#create-a-devops-toolchain)